hasura/graphql-engine/docs/graphql/manual/guides/production-checklist.rst

   :depth: 1
   :local:

-This guide is a checklist that helps to be aware of potential vulnerabilities before deploying Hasura GraphQL engine to production.
-It also suggests solutions to reduce the risk of these vulnerabilities.
+This guide is a checklist for configuring and securing GraphQL engine for a production deployment.

 Security
 --------